How To Make Velouté

-Melt down the butter until it is frothy.
-Add the flour and stir frequently to create a roux.
-Veloute is darker than Bechamel, so allow the roux to cook until it develops a golden color.
-Whisk in the stock in 1/2 cup increments until the mixture is smooth.
+Whisk in the stock in ½-cup increments until the mixture is smooth.
 Then, add the desired amount of salt and pepper.
-Bring the sauce to a boil, then reduce the heat and let it simmer for around 20 minutes.
+Bring the sauce to a boil, reduce the heat and let it simmer for 20 minutes.

-- White wine sauce: Begin with a fish Veloute, add white wine, heavy cream and lemon juice.
+Begin with a fish Velouté, add white wine, heavy cream, and lemon juice.

-- Sauce allemande: This sauce is based off a veal Veloute with the addition of a few drops of lemon juice, cream and egg yolks.
+This sauce is based on a veal stock Velouté with the addition of a few drops of lemon juice, cream, and egg yolks.

-- Sauce Normandy: After cooking a fish Veloute, add mushroom and oyster liquids along with cream and egg yolks.
+After cooking a fish stock Velouté, add mushroom and oyster liquids along with cream and egg yolks.

-- Sauce Poulette: Start with any variation of Veloute, add mushrooms, parsley and lemon juice.
+Start with any variation of Velouté, add mushrooms, parsley, and lemon juice.

-- Supreme Sauce: This daughter sauce uses a chicken Veloute with the addition of mushroom liquor and cream.
+This daughter sauce uses a chicken stock Velouté with the addition of mushroom liquor and cream.

-- Sauce Bercy: With a fish Veloute base, this sauce requires the addition of white wine, shallots, lemon juice and parsley.
+With a fish Velouté base, add white wine, shallots, lemon juice, and parsley.

 Whether you’re a chef-in-training or studying the culinary arts for pleasure, mastering the five mother sauces is important.
 Even the humble macaroni and cheese dish begins with a mother sauce.